ilias404/HTB-Sherlocks/Campfire-1HTB/README.md

 Let's analyze the PowerShell logs located under `Triage > Workstation` by focusing on Event ID 4104.

-> Event ID 4104 is a Windows PowerShell Operational log event indicating Script Block Logging, which records the content of PowerShell commands and scripts as they execute.
-It is crucial for security monitoring, as it captures de-obfuscated code, even if run from memory, to detect malicious activity.
+> Event ID 4104 is a Windows PowerShell Operational log event for Script Block Logging.
+It records the content of PowerShell commands and scripts as they execute, even from memory, helping detect malicious activity.

 ![powerview.png](/Campfire-1HTB/screenshots/powerview.png)